Retiring on Hilton Head

 There are several "independent living" communities on the island.
 These are communities in which an independent residence (condominium, cottage, etc.) can be purchased and the company that operates the community provides amenities such as optional club style dining, periodic housekeeping, shopping trips and other excursions, fitness centers, etc.

 For those requiring assisted living there is every conceivable level of assisted living available on Hilton Head, including facilities where one can start with minimal assistance and, over time, move up to more assistance.
 You can rent or own a cottage, apartment, suite or whatever suits you.
 There are facilities that specialize in Alzheimer's patient care.
 Some can provide 24 hour care.
 Residents usually can prepare and eat their own meals, eat in a common dining room with other residents, or be served meals in their residence.
+It may be important to know if they provide medication administration - a mistake in taking medication could be very serious.
 Many provide van transportation to shops and events.
 The variations are almost endless and there are many facilities, as listed below.
 There have been many horror stories published about problems with "nursing homes" and assisted living facilities, but most are very legitimate and financially stable.
-Here are some sources of information to help you choose a facility: www.alfa.org www.carf.org www.caremanager.org www.ncal.org.
+Here are some sources of information to help you choose a facility: www.carf.org https://www.ahcancal.org/ncal/Pages/index.aspx.
 Many books are available on the subject.

 Some of the facilities listed below are Independent Living Facilities, some provide Assisted Living, including memory care, and some can provide both.
 Click on any colored name for the appropriate web site.